panstromek/quasar-ide-helper/extension/README.md

 Few things from op of my head
  - Autocomplete events as "fake" props - I will do this next release, it's easy
  - Support v-model in templates - Will do this, should be straightforward
- - Type hints for complex types, enums etc are not implemented
+ - Type hints for complex types, enums etc are not implemented, yet
  - Auto-import - this one is pretty tricky, but it may work as some hack with webpack config.
 I couldn't found working example yet, though.
  - Vue, Vuex and Vue-router are not properly recognized (You can add them in settings though), I want to do something cool with these, stay tuned ;)
  - Limit props in templates - some templates generate bunch of props which are not always useful, so it would be nice to limit them somehow, but its not really clear how.